timriffe/AdultCoverage/README.md

 To download the most recent version of DDM:

-Download the [zip ball](https://github.com/timriffe/LifeTable/zipball/master) or [tar ball](https://github.com/timriffe/LifeTable/tarball/master), decompress and run `R CMD INSTALL` on it in the terminal command line, or use the **devtools** package to install the development version:
+Download the [zip ball](https://github.com/timriffe/AdultCoverage/zipball/master) or [tar ball](https://github.com/timriffe/AdultCoverage/tarball/master), decompress and run `R CMD INSTALL` on the subfolder called `R/DDM` in the terminal command line, or (easier) use the **devtools** package to install the development version:

 ```r
 # install.packages("devtools")